-Candida Mellor to move, Joy Doble to second:
+Candida Mellor moved, Joy Doble seconded:

-Conference believes that the current National Curriculum is outdated, unfit for purpose and forcing our pupils and students into a life of poverty and deprivation due to its insistence on academic pursuit.
+"Conference believes that the current National Curriculum is outdated, unfit for purpose and forcing our pupils and students into a life of poverty and deprivation due to its insistence on academic pursuit.

 Conference is dismayed by the continued erosion of financial, technical, vocational and creative qualifications which leaves schools in the difficult position of not being willing to offer these types of qualifications to pupils and students who would benefit from them, as they are not seen as worthy.